Trust Administration Lawyers and Attorneys, Florida Trust Settlement In Jacksonville

 AFTER THE DEATH OF AN INDIVIDUAL TRUSTMAKER©

-If you need the assistance of a Florida trust attorney to assist you in the post-death administration of a living trust, please contact your Jacksonville lawyer for trust administration at 448-1969, toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.net.
+If you need the assistance of a Jacksonville trust attorney to assist you in the post-death administration in Florida of a living trust, please contact our Jacksonville trust administration lawyers at (904) 448-1969, or toll free at (866) 510-9099, or email us at Info@TheColemanLawFirm.com.

 If a person has a revocable living trust, what happens when they die?
 How long does it take to settle the estate?

-The administration and distribution of assets held in a living trust following the death of an individual Trustmaker is considerably easier, less time consuming and much less expensive than probate.
-However, there are still many things that need to be done by the successor Trustee before the assets of the trust can or should be distributed to the beneficiaries.
-The trust administration lawyers and attorneysat The Coleman Law Firm, PLLC are experienced in the administration of living trusts after the death of an individual trustmaker.
+The administration and distribution of assets held in a living trust following the death of an individual Trustmaker is considerably easier, less time consuming and much less expensive than the probate process.
+However, there remains many things that need to be done by the successor Trustee before the assets of the trust can or should be distributed to the beneficiaries.
+The trust administration lawyers and attorneys at The Coleman Law Firm, PLLC are experienced in the administration of living trusts after the death of an individual trustmaker.
 Fee arrangements for the administration of a trust may be on the basis of hourly rates or a fixed fee depending on circumstances.
-If you need assistance in the administration of a living trust after the death of a trustmaker, please call your Jacksonville lawyer for trust administration at 904-448-1969, toll free at 866-510-9099, or contact The Coleman Law Firm, PLLC by email at Info@TheColemanLawFirm.net.
+If you need assistance in the administration of a living trust after the death of a trustmaker, please call our Jacksonville trust administration lawyers at 904-448-1969, toll free at 866-510-9099, or contact The Coleman Law Firm, PLLC by email at Info@TheColemanLawFirm.com.

 Although the needs of each situation will vary considerably depending on the size of the estate and the nature or location of the assets, as well as the details or manner in which the distribution was structured by the decedent, and how completely the trust was actually funded (meaning were all the assets properly placed into the trust), the following will provide a list of recommendations and general guidelines for the successor Trustee:

-Don’t make any rash decisions or act hastily regarding the distribution of any estate assets, at least until after you have consulted with an experienced trust administration attorney or lawyer!
+Don’t make any rash decisions or act hastily regarding the distribution of any estate assets, at least until after you have consulted with an experienced trust administration lawyers or attorney!
 If assets are distributed without proper observance of possible tax liabilities, potential creditors’ claims or precise fulfillment of the trust instructions, the Trustee could be held personally liable for the consequences.

 Attend to the memorial and funeral arrangements of the deceased Trustmaker if this has not already been done or is not being handled by someone else.